 The Consumer Financial Protection Bureau

-Designed in easy-to-read 14 point font, and provides information on common frauds, scams and other forms of elder financial exploitation and suggests steps that older persons and their caregivers can take to avoid being targeted or victimized.
-Click to download this 100 page resource guide.
+Provides information on common frauds, scams and other forms of elder financial exploitation and suggests steps that older people and their caregivers can take to avoid being targeted or victimized.

 This identity protection guide from the CFPB explains steps older adults can take to protect personal information both before and after a breach.
 Click below to view the print-ready version.

 The Consumer Financial Protection Bureau (CFPB) is a U.S. government agency that regulates the activity of banks, lenders and other financial institutions to ensure consumers remain free of unfair, deceptive or abusive practices.